rust-lang/rfcs/text/0000-try-trait-v2.md

 }
 ```

-It's just left conversion (such as `From::from`) up to the implementation instead of forcing it in the desugar.
+The critical difference is that conversion (such as `From::from`) is left up to the implementation instead of forcing it in the desugar.

 ## Standard implementations